AlexandrAnatoliev/jvim-plugins/README.md

 ./scripts/install_plugin.sh [plugin] --no-test
 ```

-* When installing a plugin, it is installed in appropriate Vim directory.
+* When installing a plugin, it is installed in the appropriate Vim directory.
 ```
 ~/.vim/
 └── pack/